 Set up a page on your freelance writing website that displays the logos of where your writing has been featured.
-This can be on your Portfolio page but I included mine within my Testimonials so people can view the content whilst reading glowing reviews about my writing *cheese*!
+This can be on your Portfolio or service page so people can view the content whilst reading glowing reviews about your writing *cheese*!

-Here’s an example the testimonials page on my site:
+Here’s an example the service and testimonials page on my site:

 Over each image, I’ve hyperlinked to my author profiles or one-off pieces that I’ve written for each website.